 There are two approaches that a financial advisor may adopt to help you limit the losses on your estate:

-Gifting - You are allowed to give up to £3,000 in total each year.
-If you choose to give a much larger sum of money away then it will be included within your estate for at least seven years.
-For full details on your gifting limits read our guide How Do I Gift Without Being Taxed?
+Gifting - You can give up to £3,000 in total each year.
+If you choose to give a much larger sum of money, then it will be included within your estate for at least seven years.

-Trust - There are a number of Trusts you can set-up, with the most popular type being the "Bare Trust".
-This Trust will give your chosen amount of money to a beneficiary straight away, as long as they are at least 18 years old.
-For more details on the different types of trust available you can visit the HMRC website.
+Trust - There are several Trusts you can set-up, with the most popular type being the "Bare Trust".
+This Trust will give your chosen amount of money to a beneficiary straight away, if they are at least 18 years old.

 Learn more about the different kind of trusts at GOV.UK.